-Soursop is a fruit that may help fight cancer, but human studies are lacking to prove this.
+Soursop is a fruit that may have some potential health benefits.
+It may help fight cancer, but human studies are lacking to prove this.
 It also has some safety concerns.

 This article looks at the potential benefits of soursop, including how it might help fight cancer.

 It also covers safety concerns and how to consume it.
 Read on to learn what the research says.

 Soursop is a common name for the fruit of the Annona muricata tree.
 The dark green, prickly, heart shaped fruit grows in tropical and subtropical regions of the world.

 Some other common names for it include: